Wancieho/node-cli/README.md

 - node ace generate:manifest
 - node ace user --help (specify the help flag to retrieve info about a command)

-#### Errors
+&nbsp;&nbsp;### Errors

-If you're getting a console error when running a command that uses a model e.g.: `IocLookupException: E_IOC_LOOKUP_FAILED: Cannot resolve "App/Models/Book" namespace from the IoC Container`, you will need to set the `loadApp: true` in your command and then run `node ace generate:manifest`
+&nbsp;&nbsp;If you're getting a console error when running a command that uses a model e.g.: `IocLookupException: E_IOC_LOOKUP_FAILED: Cannot resolve "App/Models/Book" namespace from the IoC Container`, you will need to set the `loadApp: true` in your command and then run `node ace generate:manifest`

-### Creating models
+## Creating models

 https://docs.adonisjs.com/guides/models/introduction#creating-your-first-model